Coronavirus (COVID-19) Resources

 Mid-South Coronavirus Updates and Resources

 Baptist continues to be a leader in providing resources and information to help you stay healthy and make the best decisions for you and your family during this unprecedented time.
-COVID-19 vaccines and COVID-19 testing are available in many Baptist hospitals, clinics and community sites throughout the area.
-Visit the Baptist COVID-19 Vaccine Center for the list of locations and contact information.
+COVID-19 vaccines and COVID-19 testing are available in many Baptist hospitals and select clinics and community sites throughout the area.

 COVID-19 Vaccination Education and Distribution